cbuchart/operating_systems_lectures/ThreadOrTrick/README.md

 - Code doesn't compile: 0 points.
 - No statistics: -0.1 points.
 - Race conditions are not handled correctly: -0.25 points.
+- Excesive protection that leads to low concurrency levels: -0.1 points.
 - No multi-threading at all: -0.45 points.

 ## Additional questions